k0rdent/docs/docs/admin/upgrade/index.md

 2. List Available `Releases`

     Once you've created the new `Release` you need to update the `Management` object to use it.
-Start by viewing all available `Release`s:
+Start by viewing all available `Release` objects:

     ```shell
     kubectl get releases